 Certain areas of the site may allow you to log-in to your account via a third-party, independent social media service.
 When you elect to do so, we may gain access to some of your account information associated with that service, such as your name or other information.
 The types of information that may be provided is determined and authorized by the policies of the specific third-party social media service used.
 You do not need to utilize a third-party social media service to access any area of the site, and you may disable the connection you’ve established between your account on the third-party social media service and our site at any time.

 The Church does not direct its products or services to minors.
 Furthermore, the Church does not ordain or sell to persons under the age of 18.
 We do not knowingly collect any personal information from children, and anyone under the age of 18 may use our sites only with the involvement of a parent or guardian.

-By entering your personal and sensitive information as part of the ordination/registration process and clicking the submit button (as is indicated on that page) you agree that you are over the age of 18 and are authorized to do so.
+By entering your personal and sensitive information as part of the ordination/registration process and clicking the submit button (as is indicated on that page) you agree that you are 18 years of age or older and are authorized to do so.
 If we suspect than an individual has registered/become ordained on the site while under the age of 18 or using false information, we will promptly cancel the ordination and delete this information.
 If you suspect that an individual under the age of 18 has registered for ordination, please alert us by emailing email@example.com and we will follow up appropriately.

 Security & Integrity